Ruby Tandoh: The Great British Bake Off

 Tandoh competed in the fourth series (2013) of The Great British Bake Off (GBBO) at age twenty, making her the youngest competitor in the series at the time.
 She reached the all-women final, with Kimberley Wilson and Frances Quinn.

 Before the final episode, Tandoh was considered the favourite to win by London bookmakers.
-However she attracted noticeable antipathy among some viewers, especially online.
+However, she attracted noticeable antipathy among some viewers, especially online.
 These critics claimed that she got into the final by crying; or that she and judge Paul Hollywood were personally attracted to each other (enough that Hollywood had to make a statement that he thought Wilson prettier); or that she was too self-deprecating; or even that she hit back at her critics (calling one Twitter poster a "bitter old witch").
 Sarah Ditum addressed most of these accusations in a defence of Tandoh in The Guardian.

-Tandoh became one of runners-up to Quinn, who made a three-tier wedding cake inspired by A Midsummer Night's Dream which the judges said "beat the other two guys hands down".
+Tandoh was one of the runners-up to Quinn, who made a three-tier wedding cake inspired by A Midsummer Night's Dream which the judges said "beat the other two guys hands down".
 After the conclusion, Tandoh published a much-cited editorial in The Guardian in which she hit back at the criticism that she encountered during the airing of the show, which she said was surprising, personal, and misogynist.
 For the fifth series (2014) of GBBO, which included the youngest-ever contestant, seventeen-year-old Martha Collison, the BBC specifically warned contestants how to ignore online trolls in response to the unprecedented abuse that Tandoh received.

-By 2021, Tandoh said that she could no longer watch the series, and though she still appreciated it as a show, the theme song made her feel sick.
+By 2021, Tandoh said that she could no longer watch the series, despite still appreciating it, and that the theme song made her feel sick.